S2Kizzy: Events

 In 2020 there was a break-in at his studio in Dar es Salaam which was widely reported.
 Then President of Tanzania, John Pombe Joseph Magufuli, vouched to find the responsible party and government representatives personally investigated the matter.

-In 2021 when the late president of Tanzania, John Pombe Magufuli, passed S2Kizzy produced a song to commemorate his legacy featuring several Tanzanian artistes.
-The collaboration was widely reported and featured artists such as: Zuchu, Ben Pol, Diamond Platnumz, Rayvanny, Jux, Queen Darleen, Lava Lava and Marioo, amongst others.
+In 2021 when the late president of Tanzania, John Pombe Magufuli, passed S2Kizzy together with AYO LIZER, ABBAH PROCESS, DONNY and other producers produced a song to commemorate his legacy featuring several Tanzanian artistes.
+The collaboration was widely reported and featured artists such as: Zuchu, Ben Pol, Diamond Platnumz, Rayvanny, Jux, Queen Darleen, Lava Lava, darasa, and Marioo, amongst others.